kercheval/GradleCMPlugin/README.md

 Extended patterns are supported to allow very flexible variations.

-The value set to the project version by this task will be displayed in the output when using the --info command line option in gradle.

 ####buildversiontag

 This task will take the current version and write a tag using the